 - One incident in the Monk novel Mr. Monk on the Road has Monk figure out that a salmonella poisoning victim was murdered because the box with the contaminated cereal had a toy that wasn't in the boxes that were on the recall list.

 - In a fake commercial from The Amanda Show, some kids eating the new cereal Meatloaf Crunch ("It's turning the milk chocolatey!"-"That ain't chocolate—that's gravy!") get lotion and a mousetrap in the box.
+Another fake commercial for Mammal O's Cereal featured LIVE ANIMALS in the bottom of the box!

 - The music video "I'm on a Boat" involves Andy Samberg discovering a coupon for a free boat trip for three in his cereal.